-This STR Report is a publication of STR, LLC and STR Global, Ltd., CoStar Group companies, and is intended solely for use by paid subscribers.
-The information in the STR Report is provided on an "as is" and "as available" basis and should not be construed as investment, tax, accounting or legal advice.
+This STR Report is a publication of STR, LLC and STR Report, in whole or part, without written permission is prohibited and subject to legal action.
+If you have received this report and are NOT a subscriber to this STR Report, fax, accounting or legal active.
 Reproduction or distribution of this STR Report, in whole or part, without written permission is prohibited and subject to legal action.
 If you have received this report and are NOT a subscriber to this STR Report, please contact us immediately.
-Source: 2020 STR, LLC / STR Global, Lud. trading as "STR". © CoStar Really Information, Inc.
+Source: 2020 STR, LLC / STR Global, Ltd. reading as "STR". © CoStar Ready Information, Inc.